Ram-N/weatherData/index.md

 * [Example 1: Using `getWeatherForYear()`](example_weatherYear.html) to compare the daily temperature differences for two cities.
 In this example, we get one year's worth of data for two cities, and plot the daily differences
 * [Example 2: Getting Wind Data for a City:](example_Wind.html) This example illustrates how we go about getting Wind data for a city of our choosing.
 * [Example 3: Comparing Intra-day Humidity:](example_Humidity.html) This example illustrates how we go about getting one day's worth of custom data for several South East Asian cities, and how to plot the time series data obtained.
+* [Example 4: Getting Data from Personal Weather Stations:](example_PWS.html) This simple example illustrates how to go about getting data from a personal weather station (as opposed to from an Airport.)

 A few [more Detailed Examples](Examples2.html) of the functions in `weatherData` can be found in these [pages](Examples2.html).